At What Point is My Estate Large Enough for a Trust?

 What is a Trust

-One of the primary reasons people create trusts is to avoid having assets pass through the court process known as probate - the process of having the court validate your will and then authorizing your executor to distribute the estate to beneficiaries as you instructed, and pay any taxes possibly owed.
+One of the primary reasons people create trusts is to avoid having assets pass through the court process known as “probate”.
+“Probate" is the process of having the court validate one’s will and then authorizing one’s executor to distribute the estate to beneficiaries as instructed and pay taxes possibly owed.

-Many families should be considering a trust as loved ones age.
-Trusts are an important and legal method for protecting assets after you die or if you or your spouse need long term care.
+Trusts are an important and legal method for protecting assets after you die or if you or your spouse need great amounts of care.
+Learn more by visiting Gentreo.